Riverwood – Where the river almost runs through the community

 We are standing on the pool deck of a home in the premium location in the Riverwood community, enjoying the scenery.
 It is a “broker open house” tour.
 We are wondering why the hell would somebody sell a home like this?
 We should know better because we have been in real estate for such a long time.
 Life happens and sometimes you have to make decisions.
 Fortunately, there are not always tragic events forcing a move.
 And that is good to know.
-The owner’s of this home want to build a new one.
+The owners of this home want to build a new one.
 A better home?
 Really.

 It may sound as if we are grossly exaggerating the view, but it is exactly what we see.
 Come and see for yourself.
 How else can you describe what you see?
 Just the word “water view” does not even come close.

 All properties along the Myakka River are a prime location, of course.
 The number of lots along the water is limited, like everywhere else.
-Riverwood offers many homes on large lakes, ponds and views over preserves.
+Riverwood offers many homes on large lakes, ponds, and views over preserves.

 Riverwood Amenities and Neighborhoods:

-1,300 acres, with 300 acres of nature preserve, wetlands, ponds, lakes and an 18 hole championship golf course.
+1,300 acres, with 300 acres of nature preserve, wetlands, ponds, lakes, and an 18 hole championship golf course.

 That guarantees plenty of properties with beautiful views.
 There are 29 different neighborhoods with a total of 1,323 homes.
-Homebuyers can choose between huge estate homes, single family homes, villas and condos and coach homes.
+Homebuyers can choose between huge estate homes, single-family homes, villas and condos, and coach homes.
 There is also another choice to be made by the home-buyer: each of the unique 29 neighborhoods offers a different degree of maintenance -with a different price tag attached to it.

 Interested to find your next home in Riverwood?
 Start your home search right here.

-When driving trough the gate you can barely see the homes.
-They are all hidden behind a thick tropical foliage.
+When driving through the gate you can barely see the homes.
+They are all hidden behind thick tropical foliage.
 The homes look all different – this is not one of those cookie-cutter communities, what a relief.
-This award-winning community offers a variety of homes which are merging with nature.
+This award-winning community offers a variety of homes that are merging with nature.
 The homes are unique, the location is unique and the setting is unique – and you hardly see ’em from the main road.
-A GPS is very helpful if you want to figure out the neighborhoods.
+GPS is very helpful if you want to figure out the neighborhoods.
 It also helps to get you out again if you are not familiar with the community.
 Riverwood is huge and you can easily get lost.
 At least there is a restaurant in the community.
 Therefore, you would not die of starvation if you can’t find back the to exit.

 There are neighborhoods with a zero HOA fee or a whopping annual fee of $6.56.
 Yes!
 This should not break your bank.